 - Download: directly from the portal, digitally signed

 CAPE takes longer than PNC because the system cross-checks your DPI against the full national judicial registry.
 It’s not slowness — it’s database lookups.
-For the current fee, check the CAPE portal directly.
+The record is free (Ley de Gratuidad 2026) — no payment required.

 See: OJ Penal Background Check.